isomerpages/moe-sembawangpri/pages/terms-of-use.md

 ---
 title: Terms of Use
 permalink: /terms-of-use/
+variant: markdown
 ---
-### Agreement – Terms
+### Terms of Use

-1. Thank you for visiting this Website (“The Website”).
-The Website is owned and maintained by the Ministry of Education, Singapore (hereinafter “MOE”).
-2. All access of any area of The Website is governed by the terms and conditions below (“Terms”).
-If you do not accept any of these Terms, exit immediately.
-Continue only if you accept these terms.
-3. In these Terms, the words “we,” “our” and “us” refer to MOE.
-4. MOE reserves the right to change these Terms from time to time.
-Your use of The Website constitutes your agreement to any modified Terms.
+Thank you for visiting https://www.sembawangpri.moe.edu.sg/.
+By accessing and using this Web Site, you shall be deemed to have accepted to be legally bound by these Terms of Use.
+If you do not agree to these Terms of Use, please do not use this Web Site.

 ### Access to The Website